FlyingFishCakes/FlyingFishCakes.github.io/Coffee Blogs & Logs/Logs/Guatemalan Bourbon.md

 ### Tasting Notes on 5-3-2021:
 Sweet, slight tangy acidity, slight vegetle/grassy

 V60 brew with 20 grams coffee, 320 grams water.
-There is a green/grassy underdeveloped roast taste, probably needs to ground finer.
+There is a green/grassy underdeveloped roast taste, probably needs to ground finer, but there is probably always going to have a bit of that taste.

+### Tasting Notes on 5-4-2021:
+Very sweet, slight roastiness, tart acidity

+V60 brew with 20 grams coffee, 320 grams water, pulse pour.
+It tastes much better if I push it to the edge of overextraction.